Encoding Musical Style with Transformer Autoencoders: Conclusion

 \section{Conclusion}

 We proposed the Transformer autoencoder for conditional music generation, a sequential autoencoder model which utilizes an autoregressive Transformer encoder and decoder for improved modeling of musical sequences with long-term structure.
 We show that this model allows users to easily adapt the outputs of their generative model using even a single input performance.
 Through experiments on the MAESTRO and \dataset datasets, we demonstrate both quantitatively and qualitatively that our model generates samples that sound similar in style to a variety of conditioning signals relative to baselines.
-For future work, it would be interesting to explore other training procedures such as variational techniques or few-shot learning approaches to account for situations in which the input signals are from slightly different data distributions than the training set.
+For future work, it would be interesting to explore other training procedures such as variational techniques or few-shot learning approaches \citep{finn2017model,reed2017few} to account for situations in which the input signals are from slightly different data distributions than the training set.
+We provide open-sourced implementations in Tensorflow \citep{abadi2016tensorflow} at \texttt{https://goo.gl/magenta/music-transformer-\\autoencoder-code}.